zacanger/eslint-config-zacanger/README.md

 there's some sort of resolution for [this issue](https://github.com/eslint/eslint/issues/3458):

-`npm i -D eslint-plugin-babel eslint-plugin-jest eslint-plugin-jsx-a11y eslint-plugin-promise eslint-plugin-react eslint-plugin-unicorn`
+`npm i -D babel-eslint eslint-plugin-babel eslint-plugin-jest eslint-plugin-jsx-a11y eslint-plugin-promise eslint-plugin-react eslint-plugin-unicorn`

 **Note** `eslint-plugin-react`, `eslint-plugin-jsx-a11y`, and `eslint-plugin-jest` are optional.
 If they're installed, their rules will be